Automattic/vip-real-time-collaboration/docs/CONTRIBUTING.md

   - `npm run lint:js` for JavaScript/TypeScript
   - `npm run lint:php` for PHP
 - Check that all dependencies are properly installed

+**Integration tests do not run:**

+- Make sure you have a database per the [Prerequisites](#prerequisites) section
+- before running `composer testwp`, you need to install the required files and database using `composer testwp-install`
+- `composer testwp-install` adds files to a temporary directory, so you may need to run it again if you have rebooted

 ## Technical Architecture